 How do we invoice for reimbursement?

 An End-of-Year Report Survey will be sent by MHA in May (it is not yet available).
-The survey must be by June 30, 2024 and should be completed by the Project Contact.
+The survey must be completed on Survey Monkey and submitted to us by June 30, 2024 and should be completed by the Project Contact.

 Invoices must be submitted to MHA by June 30, 2024 by the Business Services Manager.
 Invoices can be submitted earlier.
-To invoice MHA, email Cara Hansen (cara@mhawisconsin.org) an invoice listing all expenses for which you are seeking reimbursement along with a current W9.
+To invoice MHA, email Cara Hansen (cara@mhawisconsin.org) an invoice listing all expenses for which you are seeking reimbursement along with a current W9, and corresponding receipts/reports .
 Reimbursement checks will be sent within 60 days of MHA receiving invoices unless communicated otherwise.

 If your school does not require the full amount requested, please communicate the adjusted amount by emailing Cara Hansen (cara@mhawisconsin.org) by March 31, 2024.